 Select the new certificate location and ISE binds the certificate to the private key created and stored in the database.

-Note: If the Admin Role has been selected for this certificate, ISE restarts the services.
+Note: If the Admin Role has been selected for this certificate, the specific ISE server services restart.

 If the admin role was selected during the certificate import you can verify the new certificate is in place by loading the admin page in the browser.
 The browser should trust the new admin certificate as long as the chain was built correctly and if the certificate chain is trusted by the browser.